dika-pro/fakerito/README.md

 # Fakerito

-CLI for boosting opinioned phabricator workflow.
+Includes CLI and NODE server for boosting phabricator release workflow.

 ## Installation

-You will need to install [arcanist](https://github.com/phacility/arcanist) to starting using commands.
+You will need to install [arcanist](https://github.com/phacility/arcanist) to start using commands.

 You may install this tool with this command: